-Children who have an EHC Plan where Corby Technical School is named as the appropriate provision will be admitted.
-The following oversubscription criterion applies to all other students:
+Children who have an Education, Health and Care (EHC) plan where Corby Technical School is named as the appropriate provision will be admitted.

 All applicants will take a suitable cognitive ability test which will be an NFER non-verbal reasoning test.
 This test is used to ensure that the Corby Technical School admits an intake that is representative of the national ability range and is comprehensive in its intake.
 This is not a tool to give priority to more able students.
 All applicants taking the test will be placed in one of nine stanines based on the results of the test.
 A number of places will be allocated from each stanine in a proportion that reflects the national ability range.
 This number will be determined within the testing process administered by GL Assessment and will not be decided by Corby Technical School itself.